Ronan Falcão

-Ronan Carolino Falcão (born 7 May 1985), sometimes known simply as Ronan, is a former football who played as a central defender.
-Born in Brazil, he represented the Equatorial Guinea national team.
+Ronan Carolino Falcão (born 7 May 1985), sometimes known mononymously as Ronan, is a former footballer who played as a centre-back or left-back.
+Born in Brazil, he played for the Equatorial Guinea national team.

 Club career

 Early career

 Ronan was born in Magé (Brazilian state of Rio de Janeiro) and began his career in Cruzeiro.
+When he was 19 years, he made a decision that everyone found very strange - to retire, he explained that he got tired of being separated from his family for a long time.
+After a year, he cameback to play for Friburguense Atlético Clube.

 Citizen AA (2007–2008)

 In August 2007, Hong Kong club Citizen AA signed Ronan on loan from Friburguense until the end of the season.
 He was given the number 2 shirt and became the first Equatoguinean player to play in Hong Kong First Division League.
 On 16 September 2007, Ronan made his official debut for Citizen in a 4–0 win over Rangers in a First Division match at Mong Kok Stadium.

 While Ronan play as a left back for his national team, he has been mainly used as a centre back at Citizen.
 He has also played in the left midfield position due to injuries in his team's attacking line.
 On 29 March 2008, Ronan scored his first goal for Citizen with a header, helping the team to a 1–0 victory over Kitchee SC in the First Division.
 He subsequently scored another goal from a penalty kick on 5 April 2008 to help Citizen to come back to win 2–1 against South China AA.
 He then scored from another penalty kick in a 2–4 defeat to Eastern AA on 13 April 2008, taking his tally for the season to 3.

 Ronan missed the FA Cup 2007–08 final after being sent off in the semi-final against Eastern AA on 5 May 2008 for receiving two yellow cards.
 In the final, Citizen went on to win the cup with a 2–0 win over Wofoo Tai Po.